oli4vr/evlt/README.md

 Always ensure that the vault name and keys are kept secure and are not exposed to unauthorized users.

 ### How it works
 Data is written and processed one block at a time.
 Each block is divided into a specified number of subblocks (`-n`), which are then encrypted.
 Every subblock is stored in a segment file, accompanied by a SHA512 hash to ensure integrity.
 Each subblock undergoes encryption three times using distinct keys for enhanced security.
+When a EOF is hit on the input file stream a "stop" flag is set on the last blocks of each segment.

 All vault data resides within the `~/.evlt` directory.
 The names of the vault segment files are derived from hashed strings, which serves to obscure their contents and purpose.

-To retrieve data from the vault, the entire vault's contents must be decrypted.
-The hashes of the decrypted blocks are then compared to ensure they match the requested data blob.
-Only blocks with matching hashes are considered part of the retrieved data set.
+To retrieve data from the vault, the segment file blocks must be processed from the beginning until the stop marker.
+Each block is decrypted, the sha512 is recalculated and compared.
+If the hashes match then the data is considered to be part of the requested data blob and sent to the output FILE stream.